Do you want to add a glossary or dictionary section in your WordPress site?

 If you don’t add a URL, then the plugin will simply use /glossary.

-By default, CM Tooltip Glossary will highlight glossary terms when they appear on your pages, posts, and in the glossary itself.
+By default, CM Tooltip Glossary highlights glossary terms when they appear on your pages, posts, and in the glossary itself.

 If you want to change these settings, then scroll to the ‘Term Highlighting’ section.

-After that, you can choose whether to highlight a glossary term every single time it appears on a page, or only the first time it appears.
+After that, you can choose whether to highlight a glossary term every time it appears on a page or only the first time.

-If it’s a common word, then we recommend only highlighting the term when it first appears, to avoid distracting your readers.
+If it’s a common word, we recommend only highlighting it when it first appears to avoid distracting your readers.

-When you’re happy with how the glossary is set up, scroll to the bottom of the screen and click on ‘Save Changes.’
+When you are happy with how the glossary is set up, just scroll to the bottom of the screen and click on ‘Save Changes.’

 Next, you can check the link settings for your glossary by selecting the ‘Glossary Term’ tab.

-Here, you can change how the glossary links look by using different colors, underline effects, and hover states.
+Here, you can customize how the glossary links look by changing the link color, adding an underline, and creating hover states.

-You also have the option to ‘Open glossary term page in a new window/tab.’
-While we don’t think it creates a good user experience, it may be a good choice if you want to show lots of information about your glossary terms.
+You also have the option to ‘Open glossary term page in a new window/tab’.
+This may be a good alternative to the default WordPress tooltip if you want to show lots of information about each glossary term.

 Adding a New Glossary Term

-When you’re happy with how the glossary is set up, you’re ready to start adding terms and definitions by going to CM Tooltip Glossary » Add New.
+When you are happy with how the glossary is set up, you are ready to start adding terms and definitions by going to CM Tooltip Glossary » Add New.

-Adding a new glossary term is similar to writing a post.
+Adding a new glossary term is similar to writing a great blog post.
 Simply type in a title, which will appear in the list on your glossary page.

-Then, type a definition into the main text editor.
-This text will appear in the tooltip, or in a new tab if you selected ‘Open glossary term page in a new window/tab’.
+Then, type a definition into the main WordPress block editor.
+This text will appear in the tooltip or in a new tab, depending on whether you selected ‘Open glossary term page in a new window/tab’ in the plugin’s settings.

-When you’re ready, click on the ‘Publish’ button.
+When you are ready, simply click on the ‘Publish’ button.

 You can add as many glossary terms as you want, and the plugin will arrange them in alphabetical order automatically.
 After adding a few terms, you can visit your WordPress blog or website to see the glossary page in action.

-Note: You’ll find the glossary page at the ‘Glossary Terms Permalink’ URL, as defined in the plugin’s settings.
+Note: You will find the glossary page at the ‘Glossary Terms Permalink’ URL, as defined in the plugin’s settings.

-After creating a glossary, you’ll want to help visitors find it.
+After creating a glossary, you will want to help visitors find it.
 This may mean adding it to your website’s navigation menu or the WordPress footer.

 We hope this article helped you learn how to add a glossary or dictionary on your WordPress site.
-You may also want to see our ultimate guide to WordPress SEO, or see our expert pick of the best live chat software for small businesses.
+You may also want to see our guide on how to create a custom page in WordPress or our expert pick of the best popular post plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.